mbucchia/OpenXR-Toolkit/README.md

 User Experience designed by Andrew Lilley (FarFutureFox).

-Additional contributions by James Lacey (Jabbah).
+Additional contributions by James Lacey (Jabbah) and Bernhard Berger.

 Many thanks to the https://forums.flightsimulator.com/ community for the testing and feedback!